 Activities & Tourist Attractions

 The Stingray City Sandbar is one of the top attractions, where the normally shy animals gather by the hundreds to be fed from local dive and fishing boats.
 It’s also a popular snorkeling site, with dramatic ship wrecks and colorful coral reefs.
-In Cayman Brac, try a dive through the Russian warship which sunk in the 90’s and has diverse marine life.
+In Cayman Brac, try a dive through a Russian warship that sunk in the 90’s and has diverse marine life.
 On land, the rugged Mastic Trail will get you up close to curious parrots and iguanas, or try an excursion through a local cave.
 The island also has a number of great shops, with duty-free purchasing.